How to Add Double Quotes in Excel (5 Smart Ways)

 How to Add Double Quotes in Excel

-• From there, pick the More Number Formats… option.
+• Pick the More Number Formats… option.

 A Format Cells wizard will appear.